-The tension arising between capital inflows versus stock market incentives begs the empirical question of whether and how private firms change their innovation strategies after they go public.
+The tension arising between capital inflows versus stock market incentives raises the question of whether and how private firms change their innovation strategies after they go public.
 Consistent with our theory, we argue that improved access to resources will increase firm innovation levels, while stock market incentives will decrease the riskiness of innovation.
-The next sections develop formal predictions about this tradeoff.
+In this section, we develop formal predictions about this trade-off.